-Does the world need another new anything is a questions I asked myself while working on this suite and I believe we need things that are a delight to touch, that are as beautiful as they are dutiful and work independently if the suite is split as successfully as they do together.
+Does the world need another new anything is a question I asked myself while working on this suite and I believe we need things that are a delight to touch, that are as beautiful as they are dutiful and work independently if the suite is split as successfully as they do together.

 During Covid, the joy I found in growing my own food and sharing it with those I love was the catalyst, honouring the mastery of Italian terracotta as my muse.